Adversarial Tokenization: Are all Tokenizations Created Equal?

 Recall that one of our goals is to estimate the degradation in semantic quality as tokenizations move more distant from the canonical tokenization.
 To do so, we construct a small Q\&A dataset consisting of 15 questions, each with four answers.
 We further divide questions into three different difficulty levels (easy, medium and hard), each consisting of five questions (see \Cref{appendix:qna} for details).
 For each question $\bm{q}$, set of answers $\{\bm{a}_1,\bm{a}_2,\bm{a}_3,\bm{a}_4\}$, and fixed distance $k$ from canonical, we estimate

 where $\text{Ans}(\bm{q})$ is the ground-truth answer for question $\bm{q}$, $f^\ast(\bm{a}_i)$ is the canonical tokenization of $\bm{a}_i$, and $\liv\cdot\riv$ denotes the Iverson bracket.
-In other words, we are looking for the expected accuracy, measured by the most probable (canonically tokenized) answer, for all tokenizations of $\bm{q}$ at some specific distance $k$ from the canonical.
+We overload $\mathcal{T}_\mathcal{V}^k(\bm{q})$ to mean the set of all tokenizations of $\bm{q}$ up to distance $k$ from the canonical tokenization $f^\ast(\bm{q})$.
+In other words, in \Cref{eq:qna} we are looking for the expected accuracy, measured by the most probable (canonically tokenized) answer, for all tokenizations of $\bm{q}$ at some specific distance $k$ from the canonical.
 A natural question that might arise here is: \emph{why do we expect the answer to be canonical?} Indeed, this estimate is only a lower bound, and a more accurate estimate would require marginalizing over all tokenizations of $\bm{a}_i$,

 However, this problem has been shown to be \textsf{NP}-hard for autoregressive models \citep{geh-tokenization}.
 Luckily in our case, for all intents and purposes, the lower bound described in \Cref{eq:qna} suffices to show that the semantic signal is retained.